Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 Pros and Cons of Giving Your Child an Allowance

-Here's the section where we're going to breakdown the pros and cons of giving a child an allowance.
+Here's the section where we're going to break down the pros and cons of giving a child an allowance.

 Why Should I Give My Child an Allowance?
 The Pros.